rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

 ### Exercises:

-* Create or fork a couple of GitHub repositories, and verify that they show in your account as copies.
+* Create/Fork a couple of GitHub repositories, and verify that they show in your account as copies.
 Copies are indicated by the username that proceeds the repository name in all its titles; for example, a repo called *OriginalAuthor/TestRepo* would be renamed to *YourUserName/TestRepo* once you've forked it.

-{{% sub_chapter_header "Working with paginated Data" "github-paginated-data" %}}
+{{% sub_chapter_header "Paginated Data" "github-paginated-data" %}}

 GitHub's GraphQL API allows you to request multiple repositories at once, which is useful for pagination.
 Pagination is a programming mechanic invented to work with large lists of items.
 For example, imagine you have more than a hundred repositories in your GitHub account, but your UI only only shows ten of them.
 Transferring the whole list across the wire for each request is impractical and inefficient, because only a subset is needed at a time, which pagination allows.